-- Quantity: This is the size of the contract, and will give the specific amount in units of the asset being bought and sold.
+Quantity: This is the size of the contract, and will give the specific amount in units of the asset being bought and sold.

 What are Forward Contracts Used For?

-- Forwards are customized, private contracts between two parties, while futures are standardized contracts that are traded on centralized exchanges
+Forwards are customized, private contracts between two parties, while futures are standardized contracts that are traded on centralized exchanges.

-Forward Contract Payoff Diagram and Worked Example
+Forward Contract Payoff Diagram and Example

 The payoff of a forward contract is given by:

-- Forward contract long position payoff: ST – K
+Forward contract long position payoff: ST – K

-- Forward contract short position payoff: K – ST
+Forward contract short position payoff: K – ST

 Let us now look at what the payoff diagram of a forward contract is, based on the price of the underlying asset at maturity:

-A price below K at maturity however would mean a loss for the long position.
+A price below K at maturity, however, would mean a loss for the long position.
 If the price of the underlying asset were to fall to 0, the long position payoff would be -K. The forward short position has the exact opposite payoff.
 If the price at maturity were to drop to 0, the short position would have a payoff of K.

-Let us now consider an example question that uses a type of forward contract focused on an exchange rate.
-Your money is currently in US dollars however in one year’s time you need to make a purchase amounting to €100,000.
-The spot exchange rate today is 1.13 US$/€ however you don’t want cash tied up in foreign currency for a year.
+Let us now consider an example question that uses a forward to deal with foreign exchange rates.
+Your money is currently in US dollars.
+However, in one year’s time, you need to make a purchase in British pounds of €100,000.
+The spot exchange rate today is 1.13 US$/€, but you don’t want cash tied up in foreign currency for a year.

-This contract is an agreement to pay $113,000 (calculated from €100,000 x 1.13 US$/€) for €100,000.
+The contract is an agreement to pay $113,000 (calculated from €100,000 x 1.13 US$/€) for €100,000.

 If you had not entered into the contract, at the maturity date you would have paid €100,000 x 1.16 US$/€ = $116,000

-By hedging your position with a forward contract, you have saved: $116,000 – $113,000 = $3000.
+By hedging your position with a forward contract, you saved: $116,000 – $113,000 = $3,000.